 Struggling to come up with a great business idea?
-The answer might be easier than you think!
+The answer might be easier than you think...

-As the youngest of the family, my older brother passed the torch and it was now my duty to shovel the driveway each snowfall.
+As the youngest of the family, my older brother passed the torch, and it was now my duty to shovel the driveway each snowfall.

 Business was ok, but I often found myself beaten to the job by other kids with the same idea – it takes so long to shovel one driveway by the time I had finished two or three most potential clients had already done it themselves or hired another kid from the block.
 At this rate, I was going to have to work YEARS before getting that Discman.

-When Spring came I thought long and hard about this dilemma until I finally managed to come up with a solution!
+When Spring came, I thought long and hard about this dilemma until I finally managed to come up with a solution!

-How was I ever supposed to have all these driveways cleared by 9 am when it took nearly half-an-hour to clear just one?!
+How was I ever supposed to clear all these driveways by 9 AM when it took nearly half-an-hour to clear just one?!

-Throughout my months of summer brainstorming I had come up with a solution, and my clients happily signed up.
+Throughout my months of summer brainstorming I had come up with a solution, and my clients happily signed-up.

 I laced up my boots and headed out with my shovel to start working on my first driveway.
-I was an early riser but as soon as the other kids on the block noticed me they quickly followed suit.
+I was an early-riser but as soon as the other kids on the block noticed, they quickly followed suit.

-The other kids quickly became discouraged.
-Having anticipated this frustration I used it to my advantage and was now in a position to offer the other kids the opportunity to work for me at a rate of $10 per driveway.
+Having anticipated their frustration I used it to my advantage and was now in a position to offer the other kids an opportunity to work for me at a rate of $10 per driveway.